USEPA/WNTR/documentation/stochastic.rst

 Fragility curves can have multiple damage states.
 Each state should correspond to specific changes to the network model that represent damage, for example, a major or minor leak.
-Each state is defined with a name (i.e., 'Major', 'Minor'), priority (i.e., 1, 2, where higher numbers = higher priority), and distribution (using the Scipy Python package).
+Each state is defined with a name (i.e., 'Major,' 'Minor'), priority (i.e., 1, 2, where higher numbers = higher priority), and distribution (using the Scipy Python package).
-The distribution can be defined for all elements using the keyword 'Default', or can be defined for individual components.
+The distribution can be defined for all elements using the keyword 'Default,' or can be defined for individual components.
-Each fragility curve includes a "No damage" state with priority 0 (lowest priority).
+Each fragility curve includes a 'No damage' state with priority 0 (lowest priority).

 The example **fragility_curves.py** uses fragility curves to determine probability of failure: